Key Steps of Entering International Markets

 - Partnering: Find a local partner that can provide valuable insider knowledge and contacts.

 - Joint venture: Choose a partner to create an independently managed company to market your product.

 - Piggybacking: Add your product to the portfolio of a larger, established company.

 - Acquisition: Purchase an existing local company to gain immediate market share.

-The biggest brands, like Coca-Cola, have realized a long time ago that they will succeed in foreign markets only with a local approach.
+The biggest brands, like Coca-Cola, have realized a long time ago that they'll succeed in foreign markets only with a local approach.
 So, they adapt their products to not only speak the language, but look, taste, and feel local, too.
-Research by CSA confirms how important localization is:
+This process is known as localization, and it has many moving parts.

-- 72% of internet users prefer websites in their native language.
+- 65% of internet users worldwide prefer content in their native language.